bmwcarit/Emma/doc/readme-emma.md

 * Devices that use for example a Intel 8051 architecture have separate code and data address spaces that both start at address `0x0000`.
 Devices based on architectures like this can not entirely analysed with Emma.
 * Devices that use for example the ARMv6M architecture have a single linear address space.
-    Devices based on architectures like this can be analyzed with Emma.
+    Devices based on architectures like this can be analysed with Emma.

 ## Arguments